arangodb/docs-hugo/site/content/3.13/develop/http-api/security.md

         new user key.

         This is a protected API and can only be executed with superuser rights.
-        This API is not available on coordinator nodes.
+        This API is not available on Coordinator nodes.
       responses:
         '200':
           description: |